brunorosilva/heroku-streamlit-setup/README.md

 ## The simplest way to use it

-1. After the requirements.txt, Procfile and the setup.sh file are created, just upload them into your project's repository
+1. After the requirements.txt, Procfile and the setup.sh file are created, upload them into your project's repository
-2. Create a new app on the Heroku website and select <b>connect to Github</b> and select your desired repo and click Deploy
+2. Create a new app using Heroku and select <b>connect to Github</b> and select your desired repo and click Deploy

 ## Documentation
 <pre>